 BTW, it was very vibrant, so I felt fulfilled. *29-30/7/06

 I queued up to get a ticket at Beijing station.
 It was very crowded and someone could cut in the line if I let down my guard.
 Ticket touts were shouting the destinations while selling the tickets.
-For no particular reason, I tried to visit Tianjin by a train and afterwards returned to Beijing.
+For no particular reason, I tried to visit Tianjin by train and afterwards returned to Beijing.
 Anyway, Tienanmen Square was bigger than I thought.

 BTW, I could use a Chinese toilet.
 There was no toilet stall, so I could actually see the next person’s ass. *31/7/06

 The night train from Beijing arrived in Nanjing at 7am.
 I went there to visit the Nanjing Massacre Museum, but it was closed due to renovation.
 What the heck!
 I had to make a fresh start, so I went to the Nanjing Yangtze River Bridge.
 The river is even 2km across wide.
 It was bigger than I thought.

 I like soup and steamed dumplings, so I frequently had them while travelling.
 Chinese black vinegar went with dumplings very well.
-It was my first time to use Chinese vinegar, but I became addicted to it.
+It was my first time using Chinese vinegar, but I became addicted to it.
 Zhenjiang is the most famous for its Chinese black vinegar, so I visited there to buy it.
 There were more vinegar shops than I thought.

-BTW, I was surprised locals ate instant noodles in a train using a train’s water heater.
+BTW, I was surprised locals ate instant noodles on a train using a train’s water heater.
 Great! *2/8/06

 I arrived in Shanghai the afternoon before.
 The city was more refined than I thought.
 The street was easy to walk on as compared with Beijing.
 Even crossing the street was at risk of my life in Beijing.
 What made locals want to honk too much?
 Anyway, I had tasty soup dumplings at Nanxiang Mantou in Dian YuYuan with a long wait.